V1kata/Project-defence-softuni/README.md

 npm start if you want it without nodemon, if you want nodemon - npm run dev

 - ## Then we go to client with cd client and we npm install all the dependancies
+- Since the server is made with express and mongoDB i'm giving you some premade users and bidItems in the users.json and bidItems.json
+- There are 3 users, just like in the training server:
+    * peter@abv.bg : 123456
+    * george@abv.bg : 123456
+    * admin@abv.bg : admin

 ## After we have started all things, here is a brief description of the site

-- ## There are public and private parts as required the public are the main page, the create and details page, if you want to create you need to register or login first, there are no premade users
+- ## There are public and private parts as required the public are the main page, the create and details page, if you want to create you need to register or login first

 - ## After we create something we can view it and edit or delete if we want and nobody has bidded on it